Martech-WorkShop/AutoMautic/README.md

-     This script installs the following components:
+     The current version of this script installs the following components:

       - Apache 2.4 http web server
       - PHP 8.2 FPM with all the required packages